-- Listen to others when they are speaking and demonstrate an understanding of the message. - Listen attentively and follow directions to perform a task (e.g., multi-step oral directions, solving problems and following rules). - Ask questions to clarify information. - Differentiate fact from opinion. - Listen to a selection and connect similar experiences to real events. - Make realistic predictions about the outcomes of simple events and recognize different outcomes are possible. - Retell stories using basic story grammar and relating the sequence of story events by answering, who, what when, where, why and how questions. - Identify character and tone in spoken information. - Listen in order to identify and use new words and concepts. - Use correct vocabulary and word usage when speaking. - Use appropriate volume while initiating answers and conversation. - Pronounce single and multiple syllable words correctly. - Use appropriate pace in sentences, rhymes, poetry and questions. - Interpret expressions, gestures and body language cues from audience. - Ask and answer relevant questions and share experiences within a group
+- Listen to others when they are speaking and demonstrate an understanding of the message. - Listen attentively and follow directions to perform a task (e.g., multi-step oral directions, solving problems and following rules). - Ask questions to clarify information. - Listen to a selection and connect similar experiences to real events. - Make realistic predictions about the outcomes of simple events and recognize different outcomes are possible. - Retell stories using basic story grammar and relating the sequence of story events by answering, who, what, when, where, why and how questions. - Identify character and tone in spoken information. - Listen in order to identify and use new words and concepts. - Use correct vocabulary and word usage when speaking. - Use appropriate volume while initiating answers and conversation. - Pronounce single and multiple syllable words correctly. - Use appropriate pace in sentences, rhymes, poetry and questions. - Interpret expressions, gestures and body language cues from audience. - Ask and answer relevant questions and share experiences within a group. - Initiate and respond appropriately to conversations and discussions.

-- Model appropriate speaking and listening behaviors throughout the school day. - Verbalize thought processes while listening. - Provide opportunities for students to demonstrate appropriate public speaking. - Encourage use of learned vocabulary. - Demonstrate and instruct students in purposeful listening activities. - Offer examples of fact and opinion in spoken language heard in the environment.
+- Model appropriate speaking and listening behaviors throughout the school day. - Verbalize thought processes while listening. - Provide opportunities for students to demonstrate appropriate public speaking. - Encourage use of learned vocabulary. - Demonstrate and instruct students in purposeful listening activities. - Utilize various media for instruction. - Model the use of computers and software applications as a means for accessing information.